aergoio/aergolite/README.md

 Two entities can sign transactions:

-* the administrator
+* The administrator
-* each authorized node
+* Each authorized node

 If the transaction requires special rights, the AergoLite library will send it to be signed by the adminstrator.
 Otherwise it will automatically sign it using the node's private key.